The Women’s Place Advocates and Allies program receives international attention

 Dr. Sara Childers

-The UN FAO group that Dr. Childers, currently the assistant vice provost for Inclusive Excellence, Office of Academic Affairs, presented to consisted of about 30 field workers, scientists, support staff, and leaders of all genders from around the world.
+The UN FAO group that Dr. Childers, currently the assistant vice provost for Inclusive Excellence in the Office of Academic Affairs, presented to consisted of about 30 field workers, scientists, support staff, and leaders of all genders from around the world.
 They travel internationally to help improve access to food and food safety with the goal to support the health, well-being, and self-sufficiency of women integrated into their mission.

 Though FAO employees are trained to be culturally sensitive and nonjudgmental, they had not examined how gender bias might be present in their workplace or their interactions with others.
 Additionally, the UN had conducted climate surveys and discovered a high rate of sexual harassment in the organization alongside the low numbers of women hired into leadership positions.